Alchemy

 historical positioning

-• However, the four elements are foundational in most ancient traditions such as Greece, Egypt or India, and hence these teachings also contain some form of alchemy.
+- tradition of alchemy, like astrology, going back many millenia to earlier cultural ages when Man's consciousness was different and enabled direct intercourse with nature spirits and an understanding of cosmic intelligences.
+The four elements are foundational in most ancient traditions such as Greece, Egypt or India, and these teachings also contain some form of alchemy.

-• What is considered alchemy (and astrology) today is but an inkling compared to what it was in wisdom traditions in the ancient Mysteries.
-In those times alchemy was intercourse with the spirits of nature (of the elements), they were used for investigating the inner being of Man (1923-12-22-GA232)
+- What is considered alchemy (and astrology) today is but an inkling compared to what it was in wisdom traditions in the ancient Mysteries.
+In those times alchemy was intercourse with the spirits of nature (of the elements) (1923-12-22-GA232)

 various other